openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

      - Classification
      - Detection
      - Segmantation
+     - Instance segmentation
+     - Rotated detection

    - `external/anomaly/init_venv.sh` can be used to create a virtual environment for the following task types.
-     - Anomaly-classification
+     - Anomaly_classification
-     - Anomaly-detection
+     - Anomaly_detection
-     - Anomaly-segmentation
+     - Anomaly_segmentation

 1. Create and activate a virtual environment for the chosen task, then install the `ote_cli`.
 The following example shows that creating virtual environment to the `.venv_mpa` folder in your current directory for detection task.